The World's Largest Modern & Contemporary Prints & Editions Platform

 I love Robbo Rat, 2004, Chiswell Street, Islington

-The placard rat motif was released as a various limited edition prints like Welcome to Hell and Get Out While You Can in 2004.
-Banksy’s rats are among his most well-known and popular pieces, which have shown a stunning increase in market value over the years.
+The placard rat motif is depicted in various limited edition prints like Welcome to Hell and Get Out While You Can in 2004.
+Banksy’s rats are among his most well-known and popular pieces, which have shown a noteworthy increase in market value over the years.
+Recently, at Phillips' 2024 October London sale, Banksy's Rat and Heart (2014), a rare framed spray-paint on board, achieved £317,500 with fees in its first public auction appearance.
 You can read more about Banksy's rats here.

 Yellow Flower by Banksy - MyArtBrokerYellow Flower © Bansky 2007